 After much debate, I’ve decided to sell the van that I purchased back in July.
-It’s a great van that the previous owners but a lot of hard work and dedication into and I’m doing it a grave disservice by letting it sit in my dad’s driveway.
+It’s a great van that the previous owners had already put a lot of work into and I’m doing it a grave disservice by letting it sit in my dad’s driveway.
 Every time I think about taking it out camping, the Universe has different plans, so I know in my heart of hearts that Van Geaux needs a new companion.

 Here’s the story of Van Geaux…